matrix-org/synapse/docs/admin_api/user_admin_api.md

 This API will not affect media that has been uploaded to external media repositories (e.g https://github.com/turt2live/matrix-media-repo/).

-By default, the API delete ordered by descending creation date and ascending media ID.
+By default, the API deletes media ordered by descending creation date and ascending media ID.
-The newest media is on top.
+The newest media is deleted first.
 You can change the order with parameters `order_by` and `dir`.
-If no `limit` is set the API delete `100` files per request.
+If no `limit` is set the API deletes `100` files per request.

 The API is: